cole-ruehle/6104-team-project/functional-design-beta.md

 ## Features

-1. **Account Creation and Management** ✅ **IMPLEMENTED**
+1. **Account Creation and Management**
    - Users can create and manage their accounts.
    - Users control what information is visible, private, or excluded from their profile.

-2. **Importing Connections from External Platforms** ⚠️ **PARTIALLY IMPLEMENTED**
+2. **Importing Connections from External Platforms**
-   - ✅ Users can import LinkedIn connections via CSV upload with LLM-powered field mapping.
-   - ❌ OAuth-based LinkedIn API imports not yet implemented.
-   - ❌ Instagram and Handshake imports not yet implemented.
+   - Users can connect external platforms such as LinkedIn, Instagram, or Handshake.
+   - Public information about their connections is imported into a unified in-app network.

-3. **LLM-Powered Connection Schema** ✅ **IMPLEMENTED**
+3. **LLM-Powered Connection Schema**
-   - The system uses an LLM to automatically interpret imported CSV connections' information.
+   - The system uses an LLM to automatically interpret imported connections' information.
    - Skills, roles, interests, and relevant attributes are inferred from public data.

-4. **Network Querying for Relevant Connections** ✅ **IMPLEMENTED**
+4. **Network Querying for Relevant Connections**
-   - Users can query their network for relevant connections using semantic search.
+   - Users can query their network for relevant connections.
-   - The system semantically searches across the user's entire imported network using txtai service.
+   - The LLM semantically searches across the user’s entire imported network to find these relevant people.

-5. **Filtering Query Results** ⚠️ **PARTIALLY IMPLEMENTED**
+5. **Filtering Query Results**
-   - ✅ Basic filtering by platform origin, company, location available in NetworkSearchPage.
+   - After querying, users can apply filters such as:
+     - Platform origin (LinkedIn, Instagram, etc.)
+     - Education, company, location, or mutual connections
-   - ⚠️ Degree of separation filtering is partially implemented (UI exists but backend support is limited).
+     - Degree of separation
-   - ⚠️ Education and mutual connections filtering not yet implemented.
+     - Etc.

-6. **Interactive Network Exploration** ✅ **IMPLEMENTED**
+6. **Interactive Network Exploration**
-   - Users can visually explore their entire multi-platform network through an interactive graph (vis-network).
+   - Users can visually explore their entire multi-platform network or any post-query subset through an interactive graph.
-   - Connections are color-coded by degree of separation (Root: red, 1st: yellow, 2nd: green, 3rd: sky blue, 4th: purple, 5+: gray).
-   - Users can see node information on hover/click, drag nodes (with viewport constraints), zoom, pan, and center on root node.
-   - ⚠️ LLM-based clustering not yet implemented.
-   - ⚠️ Path highlighting between nodes not yet implemented.
+   - Connections are clustered and color-coded using LLM inference.
+   - Users can see how any person is connected to them through intermediaries.

 ## Ethical Analysis

 1. **Values (Chosen Desired Values: Privacy and Consent):**
    - An important question is consent to be on the site.
 What permissions and consent do we need from someone to be able to use their information in our application?
    - We decided that importing only public profiles and that public information should be shared.
 We are aligning with the goal of those platforms and only sharing public employment information so it should be fair.
 Secondly, we will not disambiguate using personal info like phone numbers.
-Finally, we will have a set of push notifications saying something like "X manually added you to their network.
+Finally, we will have a set of push notifications saying something like “X manually added you to their network.
 Would you like to join the platform or dispute that you know this person, allowing someone to intervene.
-   - ⚠️ **STATUS:** Notification system for non-users not yet implemented.

 2. **Time (Reappropriation)**
    - Although the app is mostly aiming to help recruiters find candidates faster, users might use the search tool in other ways.
 For example, they can use the app to find peers with similar interests or classmates who have taken a class they wish to learn more about.
    - We can expand the app to not only store professional data from LinkedIn.
 Rather, we can also have the users input their own data if they wish.
 This would allow others to find them more easily in the network.
-   - ✅ **STATUS:** Users can manually add nodes and edges to their network.

 3. **Time (Choosing Not to Use)**
    - If some users choose not to use the app or choose not to consent to having their data on the app (keep everything private), then we might have some holes in the network.